daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 * Contains and runs tests and Javascript.
 * Visits isolated component Stories, retrieves component reference from the global variable.
 * Renders component according to testing needs (with any data or test conditions such as mobile resolution).
-* Provides UI to you see how your tests are going.
+* Gives you super handy UI so you can see how your tests are going.

 ## Conclusion
 Here I'd like to express my personal opinion and my colleagues' position about possible questions that may appear during the reading.
 Written below doesn't pretend to be true, may differ from reality and contain nuts.